TurboGears/tg2docs/docs/cookbook/contributing/preprelease.rst

      * Update the install requirements so that it requires TurboGears2
        >= the new version number

+   * Update CHANGES.txt:

+     * Add new release with changelog generate with:
+       ``git log --no-merges --format="* %s" LAS_RELEASE_TAG..HEAD``
+       (LAST_RELEASE_TAG is the tag of the previous release, like tg2.3.2).
+       Please take only meaningful changes.

  * In `TG2Docs`_:

    * Update requirements.txt: